 release the subscriber or transferee from liability for all stakes fees due.

 Fees paid in connection with a subscription to a stakes race that is run shall

 not be refunded, except as otherwise stated in the conditions of the[

 (4) Death of a nominator or original subscriber to a stakes race shall not render void any subscription, entry, or right of entry.
 All rights, privileges, and obligations shall attach to the successor owner, including the legal representatives of the decedent.

-If a horse is sold privately, sold at public auction, or claimed, stakes engagements
+If a horse is sold privately, sold at public auction, or claimed, stakes

-is otherwise ineligible to be licensed[
+or is otherwise ineligible to be licensed[

-or otherwise unqualified to race
+or otherwise unqualified to